 The University website should be the primary source for this content.
-Templates are available for each of these content types in the University website Content Publisher.
+Templates are available for each of these content types in our publishing platform, Typecase (Content Publisher).

 Blog posts can be used to supplement content published on the main site.
 For example, a blog post could be used to help promote an event and link through to the event listing on the main site, or a series of posts could explain how a service is being improved thus helping to market a service available through bath.ac.uk.

 Where we identify a misuse of blogs we will contact the owner and outline how the issue should be resolved.
 Failure to comply will result in a suspension or closure of an account.

 The Digital team is responsible for the design and technical configuration of the blogs platform and each blog on that platform.